Training speedups via batching for geometric learning: an analysis of static and dynamic algorithms: Multi-GPU behavior

 \section{Multi-GPU behavior}

-We used JAX parallel map (pmap) function to run the batching algorithms on a multi-GPUs of four GPUs.
-In this case, we saw that the static-64 and static-$2^n$ algorithms did not work out of the box with pmap since the algorithm expects the batches sent to each GPU to be the same size.
-For the AFLOW dataset, we saw roughly that the four batches had different shapes after padding when using the static-$2^n$ algorithm roughly 90\% of the time, and close to 99\% when using the static-64 algorithm.
-It's possible to alter the static-64 and static-${2^N}$ algorithm to pad each batch of data (e.g. for four GPUs there are four batches) using the largest number of nodes and edges across all batches.
-The results of such tests, however, will be highly implementation dependent, more-so than in the single-GPU case.
-To simplify the comparison of the algorithms, we evaluate the algorithms only on single-GPU setups and note that the dynamic algorithm is easily ported to a multi-GPU setup using JAX's pmap function.
+We utilized JAX's parallel map (\texttt{pmap}) function to assess the feasibility of the algorithms on a multi-GPU setup comprising four A100 GPUs.
+The dynamic batching algorithm is natively compatible with distributed setups; JAX's \texttt{pmap} distributes the graph batches across devices without requiring changes to the batching logic itself.
+The static-64 and static-$2^n$ algorithms, however, did not work out of the box with pmap since the algorithm expects the batches sent to each GPU to be the same size.
+For the AFLOW dataset, we saw that the four batches for each GPU had different shapes after padding when using the static-$2^n$ algorithm roughly 90\% of the time, and close to 99\% when using the static-64 algorithm.
+It's possible to alter the static-64 and static-${2^N}$ algorithm to pad each batch of data using the largest number of nodes and edges across all batches.
+The results of such tests, however, will be highly implementation dependent.
+To simplify the comparison we evaluate the algorithms on single-GPU setups.